The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

-Mugo Pines like to grow in full sun to partial shade on sandy or clayey soils, with no particular preference on acidity, as long as the soil is moist and well-drained.
+Mugo Pines like to grow in full sun to partial shade on sandy or clayey soils, with no particular preference for acidity, as long as the soil is moist and well-drained.

 Arborvitae (Thuja Occidentalis)

-Arborvitae are awesome landscaping conifers that grow up to 15m in height with a 5m spread.
+Arborvitae is awesome landscaping conifers that grow up to 15m in height with a 5m spread.

 They like to grow in full to partial sun on almost any type of well-drained, organic soil.

-Arborvitae are fast-growing and low care which makes them a top choice for many landscapes, especially as privacy screens or hedges.
+Arborvitae is fast-growing and low care which makes them a top choice for many landscapes, especially as privacy screens or hedges.

 They have beautiful red-brownish bark, Thuja wood also has a nice scent which makes it desirable in crafts.

 Rocky Mountain Juniper is a great, long-living conifer that grows from 20 to 30 feet in height and 8 to 12 feet in spread.